obedjunias/obedjunias.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 'Juggling Code and Coffee, Navigating the Quirks of Tech with a Grin'
+role: 'Juggling Code and Coffee, Navigating the Quirks of Tech with a Grin😁'

 # Organizations/Affiliations to show in About widget
 # organizations: